Our Leadership

 Willow Lung-Amam

-Willow Lung-Amam, Ph.D., has written extensively on suburban poverty, racial segregation, immigration, gentrification, redevelopment politics, and neighborhood opportunity.
-She is the author of Trespassers?
-Asian American and the Battle for Suburbia, and a forthcoming book on redevelopment politics and equitable development organizing in the Washington, D.C., suburbs.
-Her research has also appeared in various journals, books, and popular media outlets, including The New York Times, The Washington Post, The Baltimore Sun, National Public Radio, The New Republic, Bloomberg’s CityLab, and Al Jazeera.
-Lung-Amam is a nonresident fellow at the Urban Institute’s Metropolitan Housing and Communities Policy Center and a nonresident senior fellow at the Brookings Institution’s Governance Studies program.
+Willow Lung, Ph.D. is Director of the Small Business Anti-Displacement Network.
+She is also Associate Professor of Urban Studies and Planning at the University of Maryland, College Park, where she serves as Director of Community Development at the National Center for Smart Growth Research and Education and Director of the Urban Equity Collaborative.
+Dr. Lung’s research focuses on suburban poverty, racial segregation, immigration, gentrification, redevelopment politics, and neighborhood opportunity.
+She is the author of The Right to Suburbia: Combating Gentrification on the Urban Edge and Trespassers?
+Asian Americans and the Battle for Suburbia.
+Her research has appeared in popular media outlets, including The New York Times, Washington Post, Baltimore Sun, National Public Radio, New Republic, Bloomberg CityLab, and Al Jazeera.
+Dr. Lung holds nonresident fellowships at the Urban Institute’s Metropolitan Housing and Communities Policy Center and the Brookings Institution’s Governance Studies program.

 Gerrit Knaap